 Taking Action

-• Educate yourself.
-Dive into some resources.
+- Educate yourself.
+Dive into resources.
 Books, articles, or online courses can provide a deeper understanding of both therapies.

-Remember, whether it's CBT or DBT, the journey to cutting back or quitting alcohol is deeply personal.
+Remember, whether it's CBT or DBT, the journey to quitting or cutting back on alcohol is deeply personal.
 Find what resonates with you, seek support, and here’s to a brighter, clearer tomorrow!

 Summary FAQs